Register

 But Postie is making this analog channel digital.
 Postie’s technology helps brands run direct mail campaigns just like they run digital ads — with the push of a button.
 The integrated platform offers all the capabilities brands need to run their campaigns, from operations and logistics all the way through to reporting and campaign tracking.

-"We're all still on Facebook and Instagram and Google, but we've seen ad rates go through the roof … The data and the targeting are still there, but the rates are going up, and it's becoming harder and harder to find efficiency in those channels." — Dave Fink, CEO and Co-founder of Postie
+"We're all still on Facebook and Instagram and Google, but we've seen ad rates go through the roof … The data and the targeting are still there, but the rates are going up, and it's becoming harder and harder to find efficiency in those channels." — Dave Fink, CEO and Co-founder, Postie

 Brands can create look-a-like and custom audiences, geo-target or geo-fence by zip code, seamlessly execute their campaigns with automated printing and personalization features, and access a dashboard with comprehensive analytics to measure campaign performance.